Miniature Dachshund: Complete Breed Guide — Temperament, Health, Care & Breeding

 | Kaninchen (Rabbit) | Under 30 cm | 3–3.5 kg | 11–15 cm |

 At Woefkesranch, we primarily breed Miniature Dachshunds.
+At 4–5 kg, they are similar in weight to a Maltese or Pomeranian, but with a much more elongated build.
 Smaller dogs tend to live slightly longer (14–16 years vs 12–14 for Standards) but require more careful weight management as even small weight gains stress the spine.

 Temperament & Personality

-Don’t be fooled by their size — Miniature Dachshunds have an enormous personality:
+Don’t be fooled by their size — much like the Welsh Corgi Pembroke, another short-legged breed with big character, Miniature Dachshunds have an enormous personality:

 - Brave and bold — Bred to face badgers underground, they fear very little